juanjoDiaz/serverless-plugin-warmup/README.md

 ## How it works

-WarmUp solves *cold starts* by creating a scheduled lambda that invokes all the selected service's lambdas in a configured time interval (default: 5 minutes) and forcing your containers to stay warm.
+WarmUp solves *cold starts* by creating a scheduled lambda (the warmer) that invokes all the selected service's lambdas in a configured time interval (default: 5 minutes) and forcing your containers to stay warm.

 ## Installation